davepinch/pinchy.cc/content/dreams/2026-07-15/3/we-waded-into-kitchen.md

 ---
-title: "we waded into kitchen"
+title: "we waded into the kitchen"
 next: "wondering if the food was still good"
 type: fragment
 tags: